rails/rails/guides/source/routing.md

 $ bin/rails routes -g admin
 ```

-If you only want to see the routes that map to a specific controller, there's the `-c` option.
+If you only want to see the routes that map to a specific controller, there's the controller option: `-c`.

 ```bash
 $ bin/rails routes -c users